alya/zulip/docs/outreach/gsoc.md

-- Migrate Zulip's [direct message recipient data structures](https://github.com/zulip/zulip/issues/25713) to a new model with better performance characteristics and that more importantly enables personal settings associated with a direct message conversation, and add several settings (see the linked issues) enabled by that infrastructure work. **Skills required**:
+- Migrate Zulip's [direct message recipient data structures](https://github.com/zulip/zulip/issues/25713) to a new model that enables personal settings associated with a direct message conversation, and add several settings (see the linked issues) enabled by that infrastructure work. **Skills required**:
   This project will be deep Python 3/PostgreSQL work.
 Concretely,